DanLi2004/odin-recipes/README.md

 # odin-recipes
 Basic recipe website using only HTML.
+The begginning of my webdev journey.